Leveraging Multi-Modal Information to Enhance Dataset Distillation: Experiments

 \section{Experiments}

-\textbf{Datasets.} We evaluate our distillation network on ImageNet-1K~\cite{deng2009imagenet}.
-Specifically, we test our approach on \(10\) subsets of images at a resolution of \(128 \times 128\), with each subset containing \(10\) classes.
-Additionally, we assess performance on \(5\) subsets at a higher resolution of \(256 \times 256\) to further analyze the effectiveness of our method across different image scales.

-\textbf{Metrics.} To be able to compare to the state-of-the-art, we report the classification test accuracy in all experiments.
+\paragraph{Datasets and metrics.} We evaluate our approach on subsets of the ImageNet-1K dataset~\cite{deng2009imagenet}.
+Specifically, we run experiments on \(10\) subsets of images at a resolution of \(128 \times 128\).
+Each subset contains \(10\) classes and each class consists of all \(1300\) images belonging to this class.
+Additionally, we also evaluate performance on \(5\) subsets at a higher resolution of \(256 \times 256\) to further assess the robustness and effectiveness of our method.
+For a fair comparison with state-of-the-art methods, we report classification test accuracy across all experiments.

-\textbf{Implementation Details.} The backbone model for all experiments is GLAD~\cite{cazenavette2023generalizing}.
-The distillation process trains a ConvNet for \(3000\) epochs.
+\paragraph{Implementation Details.} For all experiments, we use GLAD~\cite{cazenavette2023generalizing} as the backbone model, while the distillation is performed using a ConvNet model.
 To comprehensively evaluate the generalization capability of the distilled dataset, we assess its performance across a diverse model pool comprising \(5\) classifiers: ConvNet, ResNet18, VGG11, ViT, and AlexNet.
-This evaluation strategy allows us to analyze the effectiveness of the distilled data across different network architectures, ranging from convolution-based models to transformer-based vision models.
-To ensure statistical robustness, each distillation and classification experiment is repeated \(5\) times, and we report both the mean and standard deviation of the results.
+The hyperparameter \(\lambda\) in eqution~\ref{eq:captionmatchingloss} is set to \(0.2\) to balance the two losses to a similar scale.
+We evaluate each of the \(5\) models for \(5\) times to ensure the robustness, and we report both the mean and standard deviation of the results.